-There is research evidence that stuttering increases with increased syntactic complexity and utterance length^{15,16} and those findings have been replicated with children.^{17,18,19,20,21,22,23,24,25,26} Clinicians can use that information to teach parents to manage those variables when doing treatment during practice sessions so that the child's stutter-free speech is maximised.
-With such management, treatment during practice sessions can involve eliciting a range of utterance lengths and durations with differing syntactic complexities: from one and two word responses to several utterances.
+There is research evidence that the chance of a stuttering moment increases with increased syntactic complexity and utterance length^{13,14} and those findings have been replicated with children.^{15,16,17,18,19,20,21,22,23,24} Clinicians can use that information to teach parents to alter the likelihood of stuttering moments during practice sessions.
+Parents can do that by giving children options of conversing with a range of utterance durations with differing syntactic complexities: from one and two word responses to several utterances.
 Clinicians make those management decisions based on the child's stuttering severity at the time of the activity.